 We consider a system with one output variable, y, and d input variables.
 The discussion here can be generalized to the case of more than one output variables.
-We assume that there is a model, M, which has a functional form, i.e., $y = M(x_1, x_2, \ldots, x_d)$.
-We say that M is a black box model as we dont know M directly, or make any assumptions about M. M could be instantiated as Simulink/C code.
+We assume that there is a model, M, which has a functional form, i.e., $y = M(x_1, x_2, \ldots, x_d)$ .
+We say that M is a black box model as we don't know M directly, or make any assumptions about M. M could be instantiated as Simulink/C code.
 We can query M with values for the input variables to find the value for the output variable.

-We assume that input variable, x_i can take real values from a given closed interval.
+We assume that input variable, $x_i$ can take real values from a given closed interval.
 Even though input variables can take real values, because of measurement and/or observability limitations, we have a maximum granularity on the input values.
 A measurement granularity is the smallest difference that can be noticed.
 Thus the domain of input variables is observable as a set of discrete points in the given interval.
 In Sachenbacher and Struss' formalism, this corresponds to the set of observable distinctions for the variable.
-For ease of exposition, we refer to the domain of an input variable, x_i , as the set $\mathcal{I} = \{1, 2, \ldots, n\}$.
+Let the domain of an input variable, $x_i$ , be the set $\mathcal{I} = \{1, 2, \dots, n\}$ .
+We assume the cardinality of each of the dimensions to be the same for the ease of exposition.
+However, this assumption is not critical for either the correctness or performance of our algorithm.
 The output variable takes on real values.
 Furthermore, we are given a partition of the domain of output variable, which correspond to qualitatively distinct regions called the target distinctions.

 By querying the model, M, with values for the input variables we can obtain the value for the output variable, and thus the corresponding target distinction.
 Thus M implies a mapping, f, from the discrete input space to the discrete output space of target distinctions.
-Let τ be the set of given target distinctions for the output variable.
-Note that τ is countable and finite.
+Let $\tau$ be the set of given target distinctions for the output variable.
+Note that $\tau$ is countable and finite.
 Landmarks are points in the domains of each input variable.
 The output variable belongs to two different target distinctions across a landmark of a given variable, for some combination of input values of the other variables.
-We represent the landmarks for the input variable x_j as the landmark set, $\mathcal{L}^j = \{\ell_1^j, \ldots, \ell_m^j\}$.
+We represent the landmarks for the input variable $x_j$ as the landmark set, $\mathcal{L}^j = \{\ell_1^j, \ldots, \ell_m^j\}$ .
 A landmark set is called maximal if it contains all the landmarks for that input variable.
+We illustrate these concepts in Figure 2(a) for the case of one input and one output variable.